There are many different opportunities on campus for F&M students to receive tutoring in a variety of subjects.

 Tutoring is offered through institutions such as the Office of Multicultural Affairs (OMCA), the Writing Center, and various academic departments such as the Math Department.

-OMCA provides math and science tutoring for free to F&M students at its office at 625 College Ave.
+OMCA provides math, science and online English courses for free to F&M students at its office at 625 College Ave.
 OMCA tutoring is available on Sundays from 7 p.m. to 9 p.m., Mondays from 8 p.m. to 10 p.m., Wednesdays from 8 p.m. to 10 p.m., and Thursdays from 10 p.m. to 12 a.m.
 Becoming an OMCA tutor requires completing an application and passing organic chemistry with a B or higher.
 Interviews for prospective tutors are usually conducted in the Spring semester and the tutors begin working in the Fall semester.

 The Writing Center provides tutoring services for students who want help with essays, papers, and any other writing, such as applications and creative writing, at its office in Diagnothian Hall above the Registrar’s Office.